cllebrun/cllebrun.github.io/labs/3.2 Lab Watson - Watson Visual Recognition/README.md

 12. Click the Test tab of this model to upload an unlabeled image that Watson will examine to determine what insights can be gleaned from Watson's training of millions of images.
   <img src="./images/test-general.png"/>

-13. Locate your favorite image search tool to find test images, use your personal images or drag images from [Test images folder](https://github.com/cllebrun/cllebrun.github.io/tree/master/labs/3.2%20Lab%20Watson%20-%20Watson%20Visual%20Recognition/Lab1%20-%20Test%20Images)
+13. Locate your favourite image search tool to find test images, use your personal images or drag images from <a href="https://github.com/cllebrun/cllebrun.github.io/tree/master/labs/3.2%20Lab%20Watson%20-%20Watson%20Visual%20Recognition/Step1%20-%20Test%20Images.zip" download="step1-test-images.zip">step1-test-images.zip</a>

   <img src="./images/test-general-images.png"/>

 Notice it displays the confidence score (which is the statistical probability of this classification against other classifiers in this model).